-To see how the best score evolves over time, add:
+Shows how the best score evolves over time.
+It is run by default.
+To run it when other statistics are configured, also add:

 '''

 <problemBenchmarks>

 ...

 <problemStatisticType>BEST_SCORE</problemStatisticType>

 </problemBenchmarks>

 '''

 Figure 10.
 Best Score Over Time Statistic

 A time gradient based algorithm (such as Simulated Annealing) will have a different statistic if it's run with a different time limit configuration.
 That's because this Simulated Annealing implementation automatically determines its velocity based on the amount of time that can be spent.
 On the other hand, for the Tabu Search and Late Annealing, what you see is what you'd get.